Loading figure…

 Referred to the Committee on Homeland Security and Governmental Affairs. (text: CR S2766-2768)

-Why: Cosponsoring a resolution that acknowledges discrimination against LGBT individuals and commits to equal rights directly supports the stated position of stronger federal protections against discrimination.
+Why: Cosponsoring a resolution that acknowledges discrimination against LGBTQ individuals and commits to pursuing equal rights directly advances the stated position of supporting stronger federal protections against discrimination.

 View source →Jun 8, 2026 · Congress.gov